GMarcell/3-column-preview-card-component-main/README.md

 I learn how to use the flex display, and more fluent in styling my HTML.

-### Continued development

-**Note: Delete this note and the content within this section and replace with your own plans for continued development.**

 ### Useful resources

 - [FreeCodeCamp](https://www.freecodecamp.org/news/how-to-center-anything-with-css-align-a-div-text-and-more/) - This helped me for center the container div